-How to Price Your Consulting Services After Leaving or Getting Fired from Corporate
+How to Price Your Consulting Services After Corporate Layoff

 Why Pricing Feels Unstable After a Layoff